A Parent Asked About Braces After Dinner. The Practice That Booked First Owned The Consult.

 This is the annualized value that leaks when braces and aligner demand hits delay, weak consult routing, or soft follow-up before the case starts.

-The Villain: The Double-Duty Treatment Coordinator Myth
+The Trap: The Double-Duty Treatment Coordinator Myth

 Why Answering Services Failed Orthodontic Clinics